Cypriot cuisine: Vegetables

 Cyprus potatoes are long and waxy with a unique taste, exported internationally.
 Locals bake them in the oven, preferably the outdoor beehive fourni.
 Many Cypriots add salt, cumin, oregano, and some finely sliced onion.
 When they barbecue, some Cypriots put potatoes into foil and set them in the charcoal to make them like jacket potatoes, served with butter or as a side dish to salad and meat.

 Salad vegetables are eaten at every meal, sometimes whole.
-More often, they are prepared chopped, sliced, and dressed with lemon and olive oil.
-In the summer, the usual salad is of celery leaves and stalks, parsley, coriander leaves, tomatoes, and cucumber.
-Summer purslane is very popular as are wild dandelion leaves.
+More often, they are chopped, sliced, and dressed with lemon and olive oil.
+In the summer, the usual salad is of celery leaves and stalks, parsley, coriander leaves, tomatoes, and cucumbers.
+Summer purslane is often served, as are wild dandelion leaves.

-In the early spring, artichokes are in season.
+In early spring, artichokes are in season.
 Cypriots eat the leaves by detaching and biting off the fleshy base.
-A common preparation for the stalks and the heart is braised with garden peas, with a little onion and perhaps a chopped tomato.
-Meat is sometimes added.
+The stalks and the heart are commonly braised with garden peas, sometimes with onion, chopped tomato, or meat.

-Okra is baked in the oven with tomato and oil, and cauliflower is also given this treatment.
+Okra and cauliflower are baked in the oven with tomato and oil.
 Cauliflower is also made into moungra, a sour pickle covered with a marinade of vinegar, yeast, and mustard seeds.
-It is also cooked in tomato sauce, onions and minced meat.
+It is also cooked in tomato sauce with onions and minced meat.